replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 ### Improvements {#improvements-1-86-1}
 * Only show relevant tabs on the deployment logs modal depending on whether or not the admin console is in Helm-managed mode.
-* Standardizes all page titles.
+* Standardizes all page titles using the format **Page Name | App Slug | Admin Console**.
+The page title is the text that shows in the browser tab.

 ### Bug Fixes {#bug-fixes-1-86-1}
 * Fixes an issue where automatic update checks failed when the interval is too short for pending updates to be fetched.